What to See:

 When your family stays in one of our Bradenton Beach vacation rentals, you'll also enjoy access to many attractions that entertain the whole group.
 Popular attractions in Bradenton Beach include the South Florida Museum, Bishop Planetarium and Manatee Aquarium, all of which celebrate the area's culture and history.
 Another top attraction is historic Bridge Street, home to a pier, several restaurants, galleries, shopping, and signature events.
 The Manatee Village Historical Park allows guests to step back in time while they see an 1800s post office, schoolhouse and even try on period clothing.

 The Bradenton Beach area also houses a vibrant downtown, featuring a riverwalk, farmers' market and year-round family-friendly events.
 Popular Bradenton Beach events include annual festivals that celebrate the best in food, sports, island life and music.
 Two must-sees are the long-running DeSoto Heritage Food Festival and the Bradenton Blues Festival, both held in downtown.

-To add a more culture and music to your vacation, see the Pops Orchestra, a group that performs for both Bradenton and Sarsota visitors.
+To add more culture and music to your vacation, see the Pops Orchestra, a group that performs for both Bradenton and Sarasota visitors.
 In addition, guests can also meet local artists and purchase unique works by artists located in the Village of the Arts, a working artists community.

 Your Bradenton Beach vacation won't feel complete without dining in one of the area's restaurants.
 From American favorites to pizza and seafood, visitors have dozens of options.
 Top restaurants in Bradenton range from casual atmospheres to upscale hot spots, and all offer their own spin on local favorites.
 A few to consider include O'Bricks Irish Pub, Fire and Stone, Ortygia, and Sage Biscuit Cafe.